HELIOS APP (Viking Centro App)

 People want to reassure themselves about their choices and see that they are actually making progress

-What actual users WANT?
+What do actual users WANT?

 Track their calorie expenditure, check how many people are in each session, and share any limitations or injuries that prevent them from performing certain exercises